Burkina Faso junta leader inaugurated as nation's president | Law-Order

 Burkina Faso junta leader inaugurated as nation's president

-The inauguration ceremony, not open to the general public, was held at the constitutional court.
-Speaking to the nation on state television after taking the oath, Damiba paid tribute to the security forces and the country's population who he said have been facing threats from extremism for more than six years.
+The inauguration ceremony at the Constitutional Court was broadcast nationally.
+Addressing the nation on state television after taking the oath, Damiba paid tribute to the security forces and the country's population who he said have been facing threats from extremism for more than six years.

+“I swear in front of the people of Burkina Faso and on my honor, to preserve and respect, to uphold and defend the constitution, fundamental acts and the law, to do everything to guarantee justice for all the inhabitants of Burkina Faso,” he said.

 “Military regimes will often delay the transition back to civilian rule and will work to retain some form of political influence in the background in order to ascertain that their interests are maintained,” said Alexandre Raymakers, senior Africa analyst at Verisk Maplecroft, a risk consultancy.